DevOpsBootcamp/website/source/frameworks.rst

     Overview
     --------

-    - What a framework is.
+    - What is a framework?
-    - Types of frameworks.
+    - Types of frameworks
-    - Examples of frameworks.
+    - Examples of frameworks
-    - Anatomy of a web-framework
+    - Anatomy of a web framework

-      - Model View Controller
+      - Model-View-Controller Pattern
       - URL Routing
-      - Templating Engine
+      - Templating Engines

 .. ifnotslides::